mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 1. A working copy of LS-DYNA R9.3.1.

-2. Able to compile your own user materials.
+2. Able to compile your own user materials using the MPP version.

 ## Compilation